 All logs and data generated during test runs are stored in a ZIP - which you can access directly from your BlazeMeter account, in the 'Logs' tab of a report.

-Jenkins’ Reports provide great Out of the Box intelligence and visualization.
+Jenkins’ Reports provide great out of the box intelligence and visualization.
 Let's take a look at them:

 Performance Trend Report

-The Trend Report presents trends and robustness of the successful and failed test results over time.
+The Trend Report presents information about the trends and robustness of the successful and failed test results, over time.
 This report is generated by fetching the JUnit.xml report when a test comes to an end.
 This capability is inherent to Jenkins and is provided by the common Performance Jenkins plugin.

-The Performance report provides a basic KPI/Transactions report that visualize a JTL that is an artifact of the test run.
-This report is build by fetching the JTL file when a test comes to an end.
+The Performance Report provides a basic KPI/Transactions report that visualizes a JTL that is an artifact of the test run.
+This report is built by fetching the JTL file when a test comes to an end.

 Comprehensive Reporting Dashboard

-Want to learn more about running performance testing within Jenkins CI?
-Watch our on-demand recording, How to Scale Test Automation with Jenkins & JMeter.
+Learn more about running performance testing within Jenkins CI from out free on-demand recording, How to Scale Test Automation with Jenkins & JMeter.